-Alpyn Beauty is a clean, sustainable skincare line of seven high-performing products sold at Sephora and their site.
+Alpyn Beauty is a clean, sustainable skincare line of eight high-performing products sold at Sephora and their site.
 The feminine, understated and luxurious brand is formulated with a proprietary complex of wildcrafted and hand-cultivated alpine botanicals grown in the mountains of Jackson Hole, Wyoming.
 If there’s one product you have to try from the Alpyn Beauty line, it’s the Wild Huckleberry 8 Acid Polishing Peel.
+I’m also loving the new Alpyn Beauty Triple C Bounce Cream.
 Read on for my Alpyn Beauty review!

 The Alpyn Beauty 8-Acid Polishing Peel is a smooth and creamy product that smoothes texture and brightens the complexion using a double exfoliation method.
 This peel combines both a blend of acids and physical exfoliation from bamboo powder to provide the best of both exfoliating worlds.